A Sipping History - Beverages throughout the Medieval Era

 While we are immersed in the vibrant tapestry of medieval beverages, I invite you to come with me to Chateau Nodot - a winery that speaks of 11 generations of dedication to the winemaking process.
 Situated in the heart of the Bordeaux wine region it stands as a testament to the merging of nature and innovation.
 Yet this winery is not just a mere producer of wines; it is a sanctuary of biodynamics - more than a simple method of growing wines, it is a philosophy of not exploiting, but cultivating the vines in perfect harmony with nature.

-After the pleasure of that unforgettable afternoon, I knew the charm of Chateau Nodot was too unique to keep to myself, and so I have woven its magic into our upcoming Plantagenets in France tour, an adventure set to embark in September 2024.
-Picture this - not only the tantalising joy of wine tasting, but we will finish the evening with an authentic medieval banquet.
+After the pleasure of that unforgettable afternoon, I knew the charm of Chateau Nodot was too unique to keep to myself, and so I have woven its magic into the itinerary for our Plantagenets in France tour.
+Picture this - not only the tantalising joy of wine tasting, but a continuance of the medieval theme with an authentic medieval banquet.
 Don’t let this tale be told without you.
 Avoid disappointment, secure your place now.

 I really hope you have enjoyed reading this blog, if so please comment and share with your friends.